 The first half of the show is mostly concerned with character introductions and fun storylines involving the girls, but the second portion has a bit of a mysterious bend as Kimihito begins to receive threatening letters presumably written by a monster.

 For cases like these, the government has a military special ops unit consisting entirely of monster girls, which specialize in resolving crimes committed by monsters.
 While they don’t get nearly as much screen-time, the stories with the MON squad, short for Monster Ops: Neutralization, are always good for a laugh and show us an aspect of Monster Musume‘s world that is interesting to think about and could actually work quite well in a more serious, action-oriented spin-off.

-While the mystery story features a lot in the second half of the story, the conclusions are often still comedic and it’s not long until the girls from MON get involved with the harem antics as well.
+While the mystery story features a lot in the second half of the anime, the conclusions are often still comedic and it’s not long until the girls from MON get involved with the harem antics as well.